California court says bees are fish

-(WJW) – A California appeals court has ruled that four species of bees are now legally considered fish.
+A California appeals court has ruled that four species of bees are now legally considered fish, KTLA sister station WJW reports.

 The issue was whether the bumble bee, a terrestrial invertebrate, falls within the definition of fish – a division in the list of endangered species and threatened species in the California Endangered Species Act.